Bryan González (Mexican footballer)

-Bryan Alonso González Olivan (born 10 April 2003) is a Mexican professional footballer who plays as a winger for Liga MX club Pachuca.
+Bryan Alonso González Oliván (born 10 April 2003) is a Mexican professional footballer who plays as a left-back for Liga MX club Guadalajara and the Mexico national team.

+Club career

+González started his career at Pachuca, making his debut for the club in October 2020 during a league match against Tijuana.

+On 2 July 2025, González signed with Guadalajara.

 International career

 Youth

 González was part of the under-17 squad that participated at the 2019 CONCACAF U-17 Championship, scoring two goals, where Mexico won the competition.
 He also participated at the 2019 U-17 World Cup, where Mexico finished runner-up.

 González was called up to the under-20 team by Luis Ernesto Pérez to participate at the 2021 Revelations Cup, appearing in three matches, where Mexico won the competition.
 In June 2022, he was named into the final 20-man roster for the CONCACAF Under-20 Championship, in which Mexico failed to qualify for the FIFA U-20 World Cup and Olympics.

+Senior

+González made his senior national team debut on 16 of December 2023, in a friendly match against Colombia.